lorismat/lgbt-network-innsbruck-v2/README.md

 - ~~set up airtable sync~~
 - ~~set up map theme~~
 - ~~find timeline lib~~
+- ~~bypass airtable limit (100 records)~~

+- build up map data with arqueos
+- create a generic function to load all data from airtable

 - viz 3 map meetings
-- set up map data
-- bypass airtable limit (100 records)

 - viz 1 sankey
 - viz 2 timeline
 - viz 4 map corresp
 - viz 5 directed

 ## What I need

 - the access (to get the content, text, pictures)

+## Warning

+- API calls limit to 100 are bypassed by recursive functions (up to 10)
+- Direct link does not load the data (eg: map meetings)